dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 Once we fit the ARIMA model using our selected specification, we can then explore the goodness of fit of the model using our model residuals (forecast errors).
 We will focus on this next week.

 ---

-### For lab today:

-Working with your group, use the Omaha historic weather data (using all but the final 10 days) to:
-- Choose a time series
-- Plot the data
-- Make the data stationary (unless you believe it is already stationary)
-- Fit an ARIMA model
-- Find a model that you believe describes your weather pattern of choice as well as possible.

----

-### Diagnostics through Plotting, ARIMAX Models

----